Screws tighten on Iran as big buyers shun its oil

-TEHRAN Iran faced the prospect on Thursday of cutbacks in its oil sales to China and Japan as new measures to cut off Tehran's crude exports appeared to be driving its economy to the wall.
+TEHRAN Iran faced the prospect on Thursday of cutbacks in its oil sales to China and Japan as new measures to block Tehran's crude exports over its nuclear programme appeared to be driving its economy to the wall.

 The developments in Asia follow news on Wednesday that EU leaders had agreed to halt European purchases of Iranian crude.